AlexCsanyi/auth_template/README.md

 Other designs make use of [Styled-Components](https://styled-components.com/) and [React-Icons](https://react-icons.github.io/react-icons/) therefore if you choose to create your own designs these are available for you to use.
 Don't like these? just run `npm uninstall <package-name>`

-[webfontloader](https://www.npmjs.com/package/webfontloader) allows you to choose any Google, Typekit, Fontdeck fonts easily in your project.
-(It is used and implemented in the the V3 design.)
+[webfontloader](https://www.npmjs.com/package/webfontloader) allows you to choose any Google, Typekit, Fontdeck font easily in your project.
+(It is used and implemented in the V3 design.)

 6. ### `npm run build`